 Used Volkswagen Tiguan Review

-The Volkswagen Tiguan may not the most fun small SUV to drive in its class, but as a great all-rounder, it’s extremely difficult to beat.
+The Volkswagen Tiguan may not be the most fun small SUV to drive in its class, but as a great all-rounder, it’s extremely difficult to beat.
 This family wagon is safe, spacious, solidly built, economical and comfy and quiet to drive, and that’s a lot of boxes to tick.
 And with the Mk2 having been around since 2016, you should have no problem finding a good used Volkswagen Tiguan for sale at an attractive price.

 So, if you’re on the lookout for a preowned Volkswagen Tiguan, where should you start?
 Here’s our guide to the best engines, trim levels and how much a second-hand Tiguan is likely to set you back.